Regulatory actions for Sept. 10, 2025

 Sep.
 10, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Dermalogica, Neurocare, Tasso.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Ipsen, Iregene, Medison, NS, Saol, Teva.

 Briefs